Least Volume Analysis: Theoretical Analysis of Least Volume

 \subsection{An Errorless Continuous Autoencoder Learns a Topological Embedding}

 It is pointless to only minimize the volume, given that we can always reduce it to 0 by trivially encoding every data sample to the same latent point.
-To make the ``flattening'' process in \S\ref{sec:methodology} meaningful, we need to ensure the autoencoder has good reconstruction performance over the dataset, such that the latent set is a low dimensional replica of the dataset that preserves useful topological information.
+To make the ``flattening'' process in \S\ref{sec:vol_pen} meaningful, we need to ensure the autoencoder has good reconstruction performance over the dataset, such that the latent set is a low-dimensional replica of the dataset that preserves useful topological information.
 This is justified by the following propositions.
-Their proofs are given in \S\ref{sec:proof_thm2}.